pbearne/performance/plugins/embed-optimizer/readme.txt

 **Enhancements**

-* Incorporate breakpoints into preconnect links added by Embed Optimizer. ([1654](https://github.com/WordPress/performance/pull/1654))
+* Incorporate media queries into preconnect links to account for whether embeds are in viewport. ([1654](https://github.com/WordPress/performance/pull/1654))

 = 0.3.0 =